oharewhy84/ubuntu-multicast/README.md

 ssh client
 tcpdump
 telnet
+msend
+mreceive
 The /root folder is mount by default

 Build and publish the Images
 First the base image has to be created:

-docker build -t gns3/ubuntu:xenial .
+docker build -t ory84/ubuntu-multicast:xenial .
-docker push gns3/ubuntu:xenial    (optional)